 What is a chart of accounts for short-term rentals?

-A specialized chart of accounts for rental property business operations ensures that every dollar is tracked according to its purpose.
-This granularity allows you to calculate accurate metrics like RevPAR (Revenue Per Available Room) and identify exactly where operational inefficiencies are bleeding profit.
+A vacation rental chart of accounts ensures that every dollar is tracked to its purpose, allowing you to calculate accurate metrics such as RevPAR (Revenue Per Available Room) and identify exactly where operational inefficiencies are bleeding profit.

 How to set up a chart of accounts for short-term rentals

-Building a scalable chart of accounts rental property structure starts with a logical numbering system.
+Creating a chart of accounts for rental properties starts with a logical numbering system.
 This standardizes your bookkeeping across multiple entities and properties, ensuring that your financial reports are consistent and comparable.

 Most accounting professionals recommend a four-digit system: